sb-vdb/aipi/RASPBERRYPI.md

 This document guides through the basic setup of the system and how to use it remotely.

 ## Hardware
 For most Demos, the bare Raspberry Pi 5 ("Raspi") is fine to use.
-For using the camera-based Demo, however, you need extra hardware.
+For using a camera-based model use case, however, you need extra hardware.
 There are cameras and also [AI-accelerator kits](https://www.raspberrypi.com/products/ai-hat/) that are optimized for the Raspi.

 ## Operating System
 Since the Raspis storage is a removable SD-card, you can just use another device that can write SD-cards, to install an operating system on it.
 I recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for the complete setup of the OS.